 In addition to being a full-time professional theatre company, The Court Theatre operates numerous other activities in the community.
 The company annually tours a show regionally around the South Island.
 Its education programme provides training for school-age students and adults, regularly liaising with high school and tertiary institutions as well as other community groups.
 The company also produces four school holiday kids’ shows and an annual touring primary school show.

 Furthermore, the company still employs a troupe of professional improvisers and corporate entertainers, The Court Jesters.
-The most public face of their work is the improv comedy show “Scared Scriptless” which is staged every Friday and Saturday night at The Court Theatre.
+The most public face of their work is the improv comedy show “Scared Scriptless” which is staged every Friday night at The Court Theatre.